-The Exploitation Intervention Project, founded in 2011, is the first effort by a public defender office to address the systemic criminalization of victims of trafficking and sexual exploitation.
-EIP has advocated for thousands of clients, providing direct representation and comprehensive services to Legal Aid’s clients charged with prostitution-related offenses and trafficking survivors facing prosecution for other offenses in New York City.
-Our city-wide interdisciplinary team includes five attorneys, a social worker/mitigation specialist, a paralegal/case handler, and as of 2019, an immigration attorney.
+The Exploitation Intervention Project, founded in 2011, is the first effort by a public defender office to address the systemic criminalization of victims of trafficking and gender-based violence.
+EIP has advocated for thousands of clients, providing direct representation and comprehensive services to Legal Aid’s clients charged with offenses related to sex work and survivors of trafficking and gender-based violence facing prosecution for other offenses in New York City.
+Our city-wide interdisciplinary team includes five criminal defense attorneys, a social worker/mitigation specialist, a paralegal/case handler, and as of 2019, an immigration attorney.

-The Exploitation Intervention Project works with trafficking survivors to help them vacate prostitution-related convictions and seal the records of those arrests.
-If you were convicted of a prostitution-related offense when you were under the age of 18 or if your conviction was the result of force, fraud, or coercion, you may be eligible to have your record sealed.
+The Exploitation Intervention Project works with trafficking survivors to help them vacate convictions related to their trafficking and seal the records of those arrests.
+If you were convicted of a prostitution-related offense when you were under the age of 18 or have any type of conviction that was the result of force, fraud, or coercion, you may be eligible to have your record sealed.

 To find out if you are eligible to have your trafficking-related convictions vacated and the records sealed, contact Leigh Latimer at 646-385-5025 or email@example.com.